 This concentration of counterparties may impact Enron’s overall exposure to credit risk, either positively or negatively, in that the counterparties may be similarly affected by changes in economic, regulatory or other conditions.
 Based on Enron’s policies, its exposures and its credit and other reserves, Enron does not anticipate a materially adverse effect on financial position or results of operations as a result of counterparty nonperformance.

+During 2000, the California power market was significantly impacted by the increase in wholesale power prices.
+California customer rates are currently frozen requiring the utilities to finance the majority of their power purchases.
+If wholesale prices remain at the current levels and no regulatory relief or legislative assistance is obtained, certain California utilities may need to seek bankruptcy protection.
+During 2000, Enron entered into wholesale power transactions with California utilities including their nonregulated power marketing affiliates.
+Enron has provided credit reserves related to such activities based on Enron’s net position with each California utility.
+Due to the uncertainties surrounding the California power situation, management cannot predict the ultimate outcome but believes these matters will not have a material adverse impact on the financial condition of Enron.

 Non-Trading Activities.
-Enron’s other businesses also enter into swaps and other contracts primarily for the purpose of hedging the impact of market fluctuations on assets, liabilities, production or other contractual commitments.
+Enron also enters into financial instruments such as swaps and other contracts primarily for the purpose of hedging the impact of market fluctuations on assets, liabilities, production or other contractual commitments.

 Energy Commodity Price Swaps.
-At December 31, 2000, Enron was a party to energy commodity price swaps covering 17.1 Tbtu and 30.3 TBtu of natural gas for the years 2001 and 2002, respectively, and 0.3 million barrels of crude oil for the year 2001.
+At December 31, 2000, Enron was a party to energy commodity price swaps covering 25.5 TBtu and 30.3 TBtu of natural gas for the years 2001 and 2002, respectively, and 0.3 million barrels of crude oil for the year 2001.

 Interest Rate Swaps.
-At December 31, 2000, Enron had entered into interest rate swap agreements with an aggregate notional principal amount of $ billion to manage interest rate exposure.
-These swap agreements are scheduled to terminate $0.3 billion in 2001 and $0.7 billion in the period 2002 through 2008.
+At December 31, 2000, Enron had entered into interest rate swap agreements with an aggregate notional principal amount of $1.5 billion to manage interest rate exposure.
+These swap agreements are scheduled to terminate $0.9 billion in 2001 and $0.6 billion in the period 2002 through 2010.

+Foreign Currency Contracts.
+At December 31, 2000, foreign currency contracts with a notional principal amount of $1.0 billion were outstanding.
+Such contracts will expire in the period 2001 through 2006.

 Equity Contracts.
-At December 31, 2000, Enron had entered into Enron common stock swaps, with an aggregate notional amount of $2.2 billion, to hedge certain incentive-based compensation plans.
+At December 31, 2000, Enron had entered into Enron common stock swaps, with an aggregate notional amount of $92 million, to hedge certain incentive-based compensation plans.
 Such contracts will expire in 2001.

 Credit Risk.
-While notional amounts are used to express the volume of various financial instruments, the amounts potentially subject to credit risk, in the event of nonperformance by the third-parties, are substantially smaller.
+While notional amounts are used to express the volume of various financial instruments, the amounts potentially subject to credit risk, in the event of nonperformance by the third parties, are substantially smaller.
 Counterparties to forwards, futures and other contracts are equivalent to investment grade financial institutions.
-Accordingly, Enron does not anticipate any material impact to its financial position or results of operations as a result of nonperformance by the third-parties on financial instruments related to non-trading activities.
+Accordingly, Enron does not anticipate any material impact to its financial position or results of operations as a result of nonperformance by the third parties on financial instruments related to non-trading activities.

-Enron has concentrations of customers in the electric and gas utility and oil and gas exploration and production industries.
-These concentrations of customers may impact Enron’s overall exposure to credit risk, either positively or negatively, in that the customers may be similarly affected by changes in economic or other conditions.
-However, Enron’s management believes that its portfolio of receivables is well diversified and that such diversification minimizes any potential credit risk.
-Receivables are generally not collateralized.

 Financial Instruments.
 The carrying amounts and estimated fair values of Enron’s financial instruments, excluding trading activities which are marked to market, at December 31, 2000 and 1999 were as follows:

 2000 1999